radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 @IBAction func doSomething(sender: UIButton)
 @IBAction func doSomething(sender: UIButton, forEvent event: UIEvent)
 ```

-In this case, `IBAction` does not designate a data type for a return value, no value is returned. *IBAction* is a type qualifier that Interface Builder notices during application development to synchronize actions added programmatically with its internal list of action methods defined for a project.

 The sender parameter usually identifies the control sending the action message.
 The target can query the sender for more information if it needs to.
 If the actual sending substitutes another object as sender, you should treat that object in the same way.